HSRLCLab/SmartFactory_Vehicle-Sortic/README.md

 # SmartFactory_Vehicle-Sortic

-The [SmartFactory_Vehicle-Sortic](<https://github.com/LMazzole/SmartFactory_Vehicle-Sortic>) is an implementation from the SmartFactory project for Sortic.
+The [SmartFactory_Vehicle-Sortic](<https://github.com/LMazzole/SmartFactory_Vehicle-Sortic>) is an implementation from the *SmartFactory* project for Sortic.

-It's a Smart-Vehicle which can navigate on a known game-table and communicates this information wirelessly to its environment using the [SmartFactory_MQTTCommunication](https://github.com/LMazzole/SmartFactory_MQTTCommunication) and the [SmartFactory_Vehicle-Basis](<https://github.com/LMazzole/SmartFactory_Vehicle-Basis>) -component.
+It's a Smart-Vehicle which can navigate on a known game-table and communicates this information wirelessly to its environment using the [SmartFactory_MQTTCommunication](https://github.com/LMazzole/SmartFactory_MQTTCommunication) and the [SmartFactory_Vehicle-Basis](<https://github.com/LMazzole/SmartFactory_Vehicle-Basis>)-component.

  Multiple nested Finite State Machines (FSM) based on the pattern of the [ArdFSM](<https://github.com/LMazzole/ArdFSM>) are used to control the processes.